UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 ***

-6. Click *Save* to commit the changes.
+6. Click **Save** to commit the changes.

     ![VM disks save button](images/azs-browser-vm-disk-save-button.png)

-7. You can monitor the progress of the Disk resize by clicking the **Notifications** icon.
+7. You can monitor the progress of the disk resizing by clicking the **Notifications** icon.

    ![Notification showing updating virtual machine disk](images/azs-update-deployment-progress.png)

 ## Expanding the volume

 After expanding the disk, you must go into the OS and expand the volume to actually use the newly allocated space.
-To do so follow these steps:
+To do so, follow these steps:

 # [Windows VM](#tab/tabid-a)